dsoffner/3scale-api-workshop/docs/labs/lab01/README.md

     ![design-add-response-code](images/design-11.png "Add Response Code")

 1. Scroll down to the bottom of the page.
-Move your mouse over the **200 OK** response to enable the options.
-Click on the **Edit** button to edit the response details.
+Move your mouse over the **200 OK** response and expand **No response media types defined**.

     ![design-edit-response](images/design-12.png "Edit Response")

-1. Scroll down again to the bottom of the page.
-Click on the **Add Media Type** button to define and configure the response media type.
+1. Click on the **Add Media Type** button to define and configure the response media type.

     ![design-add-media](images/design-13.png "Add Media Type")